grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 ## Granularity and timeframe selection {#granularity-timeframe}

+To select a time period of evaluation:

+1. Select the **Granularity and time frame** dropdown option.

+1. Select either **Week** or **Month** from **Aggregate by** option.
+By selecting  the granularity

-1. Aggregate by either Week or Month. for evaluation you select either a past month or a past week.
+ for evaluation you select either a past month or a past week.

 Once you have selected granularity, then use the forward or back arrows to move forward or backward in time.

 If your granularity is in monnths.

->[!NOTE]
->
->Once you select a particular month or week make sure to select Apply Selection to make sure your selection takes effect.
+1. Once you select a particular month or week make sure to select Apply Selection to make sure your selection takes effect.